credativ/vali/production/helm/README.md

 ## Run Vali behind https ingress

-If Vali and Promtail are deployed on different clusters you can add an Ingress in front of Vali.
+If Vali and Valitail are deployed on different clusters you can add an Ingress in front of Vali.
 By adding a certificate you create an https endpoint.
 For extra security enable basic authentication on the Ingress.

-In Promtail set the following values to communicate with https and basic auth
+In Valitail set the following values to communicate with https and basic auth

 ```
 vali: